particle-iot/docs/src/content/troubleshooting/faqs/general-knowledge/pricing-faq.md

 Potential **Enterprise plan** users should contact Sales in order to determine this information.
 Existing Enterprise plan users are always encouraged to contact their Customer Success Manager for any questions they may have about the new pricing model.

-## How Can I Determine What Plan I Belong To?
+## How can I determine what plan I belong to?

 You can find your plan in billing page in our Console ([console.particle.io](https://console.particle.io)) and if you cross the thresholds of usage, our UI will provide you with a warning.

-## How Can I Sign Up For The Growth Plan?
+## How can I sign up for the growth plan?

 To upgrade to the Growth plan, enter your email address at [https://particle.io/upgradetogrowth](https://particle.io/upgradetogrowth)!

-## How am I billed while on the Growth plan?
+## How am I billed while on the growth plan?

 * Your Growth account will be billed at the start of each month for the number of blocks allocated.
 * If your usage at the end of the month exceeds the number of blocks allocated, you will be billed at the end of the month for any additional blocks used.